-Leading biopharmaceutical company Alvotech officially opened its new biosimilar facility in Iceland on 8 June 2016.
+Iceland-based biopharmaceutical company Alvotech officially opened a biosimilar facility in Reykjavik on 8 June 2016.
+The facility will be dedicated to the production of biosimilars of monoclonal antibodies (mAbs).

 CAS Clean-Air-Service, which has its headquarters in CH-9630 Wattwil, Switzerland, is the leading vendor of services in the field of clean room measurement systems and has earned an excellent reputation in terms of high-grade products and services.
 Founded in 1989, the company today employs over 45 people.
 Besides its principal market Switzerland, CAS Clean-Air-Service operates branch offices in Germany and Austria.